AIIrondev/Chatsystem/README.md

 ### Website Hosting

+The Website is a Flask app build to interact with the Database and serve the Webapp.

 ## Client

 The clients will interact with the MongoDB server for loging in, generating a Chatroom, writing mesages and join Chatrooms.
+To learn more read the Documentation for the [Client APP](App/README_APP.md)

 ### Website

 The website will be the most used client because of the better security.
-For more information read the [WEB](docs/web.md)
+For more information read the [WEB](DeploymentCenter/web/README_WEB.md)

 ## Installation